 Map of the site

 If you see this after your page is loaded completely, leafletJS files are missing.

-Andorra historically, for more than one millenia has been a small rural and montane state.
-In medieval times it has been an important centre of commerce.
-Gem of Andorran culture is its 30 pre-Romanesque and Romanesque churches – all of them small rural churches, often containing major art values.
+Andorra historically, for more than one millennia has been a small rural and montane state.
+In medieval times it has been an important center of commerce.
+Gem of Andorran culture is its 30 pre-Romanesque and Romanesque churches.
+All of them are small rural churches, often containing major art values.

 Initially there was built a simple, square building with apse.
-It was built from local stone and covered with slate roof on wooden frame.
+It was built from local stone and covered with a slate roof on the wooden frame.

 Later, in the 12th century at the southern wall near the apse was built an impressive bell tower.
 This structure is 17.67 m tall and is a good representative of Lombardy Romanesque style, e.g. with Italian influence.
 Base of tower is circular but with each of the four floors the shape is changing.
 In each floor there are windows – in the first floor two, and in other floors – four, adorned with fine Lombard arches.
 Under the roof there are sculptures of two human heads.
 In the upper floor are seen also remains of medieval murals.